The Marathon Man ๐โโ๏ธ๐ | Learn English with a Funny Story

 The computer is running diagnostics to find the error.

-something dangerous from a living thing, like a sick person or a virus.
+a danger from a living source, like a virus.

 The sick patient was a biological hazard to others.

-to study or discuss something very thoroughly and in detail.
+to study or discuss something thoroughly and in detail.

 We did a deep dive into the company's finances.

-the original text, information, or ideas used to create something else.
+the original text or ideas behind something else.

 The movie was based on a popular book, which was its source material.

-to treat an abstract idea or feeling (like an illness) as if it were a physical thing or object.
+to treat an abstract idea or feeling as a physical thing.

 In English, we often objectify illnesses by saying "I have a cold."